0xprinc/checks-while-hacks/README.md

 7. Watch out for ERC-777 tokens.
 Even a token you trust could preform reentrancy if it's an ERC-777.
 ERC721 are also vulnerable.
 8. Watch out for fee-on-transfer tokens.
 If they are unsupported, ensure that property is documented.
 9. Watch out for tokens that use too many or too few decimals.
 Ensure the max and min supported values are documented.
+10. Staking, lending in a protocol is different(even if it seems very same)
-10. Always try to see what a dust amount can do, as the dust amount can make anything to non-zero and somethings that work only for absolute zero variable will fail.
+11. Always try to see what a dust amount can do, as the dust amount can make anything to non-zero and somethings that work only for absolute zero variable will fail.
-11. Be careful of relying on the raw token balance of a contract to determine earnings.
+12. Be careful of relying on the raw token balance of a contract to determine earnings.
 Contracts which provide a way to recover assets sent directly to them can mess up share price functions that rely on the raw Ether or token balances of an address.
-12. If your contract is a target for token approvals, do not make arbitrary calls from user input.
+13. If your contract is a target for token approvals, do not make arbitrary calls from user input.
-13. Always set a minimum deposit balance to revoke the privilege given to people depositing zero amount
+14. Always set a minimum deposit balance to revoke the privilege given to people depositing zero amount
-14. One of the best optimisations can be decreasing the impermanent loss(maybe divide the loss among more people since the overall loss can not be decreased as this will affect the price impact on the AMM)
+15. One of the best optimisations can be decreasing the impermanent loss(maybe divide the loss among more people since the overall loss can not be decreased as this will affect the price impact on the AMM)
-15. Check out for whether governance given to an EOA has infinite minting or approval power(to avoid rug pull, exit scams, circulating price impact)
+16. Check out for whether governance given to an EOA has infinite minting or approval power(to avoid rug pull, exit scams, circulating price impact)
-16. Look out for slippage tolerance in Defi DEX protocol, this saves from unexpected results and even protects from front running
+17. Look out for slippage tolerance in Defi DEX protocol, this saves from unexpected results and even protects from front running
-17. There is slippage cap in the functions in AMMs but there should also be the deadline set as the slippage cap gives the person assets in a specified range but the real value of the asset can be changed with time, so even if getting the same amount of token, but not at proper time can lead to bad trade.
+18. There is slippage cap in the functions in AMMs but there should also be the deadline set as the slippage cap gives the person assets in a specified range but the real value of the asset can be changed with time, so even if getting the same amount of token, but not at proper time can lead to bad trade.
-18. The main concern while swapping is getting the expected price, so during very high fluctuations, using slippage in form of percentage or deviation from the current price is not a good idea since during high fluctuations, even inside the deadline the price may be very unexpected, so the best way to use swaps is (deadline + expected price) you want rather slippage percentage or absolute difference from the current price.
+19. The main concern while swapping is getting the expected price, so during very high fluctuations, using slippage in form of percentage or deviation from the current price is not a good idea since during high fluctuations, even inside the deadline the price may be very unexpected, so the best way to use swaps is (deadline + expected price) you want rather slippage percentage or absolute difference from the current price.
-19. Try not to approve the token contracts which have onlyOwner functions which have the power to move the funds.
+20. Try not to approve the token contracts which have onlyOwner functions which have the power to move the funds.
-20. Watch out what if someone with very much money can do(in cases of auction), in these cases a flashloan attack is likely to happen
+21. Watch out what if someone with very much money can do(in cases of auction), in these cases a flashloan attack is likely to happen
-21. Functions without any protection(like onlyOwner) are vulnerable to frontrunning so consider what will happen if they are frontrunned.
+22. Functions without any protection(like onlyOwner) are vulnerable to frontrunning so consider what will happen if they are frontrunned.
-22. Fees is a part of many protocols, watch out for the `msg.sender`, `fee payer`, `funds` receiver as different users.
+23. Fees is a part of many protocols, watch out for the `msg.sender`, `fee payer`, `funds` receiver as different users.
-23. In general, `Treasury`, `admin`, `manager` are the different entities that can receive the incentives or fees collected, try to differentiate between them.
+24. In general, `Treasury`, `admin`, `manager` are the different entities that can receive the incentives or fees collected, try to differentiate between them.
-24. In case of protocols having subscriptions, `unregistered`, `de-registered`, `expired` entries are also different, these should be acting according to the documentation.
+25. In case of protocols having subscriptions, `unregistered`, `de-registered`, `expired` entries are also different, these should be acting according to the documentation.
-25. `Inflation attack` : It is the attack in which the pool is submitted the tokens externally and now the liquidity is very high and the total supply of mint tokens is very low and hence the formula will give the minimum amount to deposit to be very high and hence DOSing for people with low money.
+26. `Inflation attack` : It is the attack in which the pool is submitted the tokens externally and now the liquidity is very high and the total supply of mint tokens is very low and hence the formula will give the minimum amount to deposit to be very high and hence DOSing for people with low money.
-26. `maxSlippage` value should not be fixed, because in case of emergency where the price is constantly dropping or increasing, the withdraw function or swap function will revert due to crossing of the `maxSlippage`.
+27. `maxSlippage` value should not be fixed, because in case of emergency where the price is constantly dropping or increasing, the withdraw function or swap function will revert due to crossing of the `maxSlippage`.
 But, at that time the transaction should pass otherwise the funds will be stuck forever as the slippage will never come to low.
-27. In a lending and borrowing protocol, this can be a valid finding if at some point of time, the borrower is freeze to borrow the funds or is limited to borrow comparably less funds but is able and have tokens to give collateral, as this will significantly decrease the yield of the lender.
+28. In a lending and borrowing protocol, this can be a valid finding if at some point of time, the borrower is freeze to borrow the funds or is limited to borrow comparably less funds but is able and have tokens to give collateral, as this will significantly decrease the yield of the lender.
-28. Watch out for all entry points for a position in a protocol for example in case of a protocol build on `uniswap` will have two entry points for adding liquidity, one of them is the protocol and another is through the pool.
+29. Watch out for all entry points for a position in a protocol for example in case of a protocol build on `uniswap` will have two entry points for adding liquidity, one of them is the protocol and another is through the pool.
 Try to investigate all the entry points and how can an entry points be used for unintended behaviour.
-29. Oracle saving `block.timestamp` of every transaction in the pool will be vulnerable since if a smart contract doing multiple operation in the pool in a single transaction will result in same timestamp for all of them.
+30. Oracle saving `block.timestamp` of every transaction in the pool will be vulnerable since if a smart contract doing multiple operation in the pool in a single transaction will result in same timestamp for all of them.
-30. FlashLoan protection is done by using the condition `lastTimestamp != block.timestamp`, this reduces multiple calls in a single transaction and even in a single block.
+31. FlashLoan protection is done by using the condition `lastTimestamp != block.timestamp`, this reduces multiple calls in a single transaction and even in a single block.
 But this also makes the protocol vulnerable to `DOS`, since if any valid transaction can be frontrunned, then that transaction can not be included in that block, and multiple attacks of this kind on consecutive blocks will cause `DOS`.
 So, an extra front-running protection should be there.
-31. Some protocols give a choice of the withdrawal token but the same value, this actually reduced capital efficiency if there is no proper ratio of all the tokens is maintained, as the ratio will be not equal but the value provided is equal.
+32. Some protocols give a choice of the withdrawal token but the same value, this actually reduced capital efficiency if there is no proper ratio of all the tokens is maintained, as the ratio will be not equal but the value provided is equal.
-32. It is a good practice for having a partial tokens withdrawal as if the contract have not enough funds, then by the margin of a very small amount, the funds of a user can get stuck.
+33. It is a good practice for having a partial tokens withdrawal as if the contract have not enough funds, then by the margin of a very small amount, the funds of a user can get stuck.
-33. Good practice is to give the claim authority to the owner or to the recepient themselves.
+34. Good practice is to give the claim authority to the owner or to the recepient themselves.
-34. Some safety factor checks that are included in the protocol during withdrawal, oracle updating, liquidating a position are made to be protected against the flashloan attacks.
+35. Some safety factor checks that are included in the protocol during withdrawal, oracle updating, liquidating a position are made to be protected against the flashloan attacks.
 But they should not be hardcoded as the adverse conditions in the De-Fi can cross the limits and the withdraw function will not work due to the conditions and hence the funds are stuck and the conditions are depleting :(
-35. Always check and confirm as the expected behaviour whether the voting power is weighted according to the token holding or uniformly distributed.
+36. Always check and confirm as the expected behaviour whether the voting power is weighted according to the token holding or uniformly distributed.
 IMO it should be weighted.
-36. Governance protocols should be checked between the clash in the priviledges of two different roles so as to have a race condition.
+37. Governance protocols should be checked between the clash in the priviledges of two different roles so as to have a race condition.
 And also what are the perks to open functions(public use)
+38. Any extra perk other than the fees for the lender is an opportunity for them to be the borrower themselves as the funds will get returned to them in any case along with those perks.
+39. Better to have a view function or the return variable of the deposit function so that the user know how much they will receive.
+They don't have to calculate by themselves and something unexpected don't happen.

 ## After Transaction
 1. The transaction data can be seen by anyone reading the mempool, so don't use things like password in the transactions.